Last Updated on March 30, 2023

 Black and Rust Rottweilers are another common type of Rottweiler coat coloring, and it can be very challenging to tell a black and rust Rottweiler apart from a black and mahogany one.

-On this coat color, the rust markings are not quite as dark as the black and mahogany Rottweiler.
+On this color, the rust markings are not quite as dark as the black and mahogany Rottweiler.

 Alongside the Rottweiler, the rust color is only recognized as an official color on one other breed, the Affenpinscher.